 Based on how many domains and logos you have, you may need one or more VMCs.
 Below is a chart that summarizes a variety of organizational structures and requirements for VMC.

 Below are use cases that explain how you would structure your VMCs depending on your situation.

 I have multiple email domains, but a single logo is used across all emails.
 Do I need a VMC for each email domain?

 Example: @digicert.com; @rapidSSL.com

 Answer: No. If a single logo is shared across all domains, a single VMC is sufficient.
+But you will need SANs option to cover other domains.
+In the above example, the base VMC comes with 1 domain of @digicert.com, you will only add @rapidSSL.com with 1 SANs option.
 If you have a unique logo per domain, you will need to purchase a VMC for each logo.
 Here the BIMI record for the domain will reference the same VMC record.

 I have multiple email subdomains each with a unique email address.
 They all share the same logo.
 How many VMCs are required for this scenario?